jwiegley / category-theory

 License

-This library is made available under the MIT license, a copy of which is included in the file LICENSE.
+This library is made available under the BSD-3-Clause license, a copy of which is included in the file LICENSE.
 Basically: you are free to use it for any purpose, personal or commercial (including proprietary derivates), so long as a copy of the license file is maintained in the derived work.
 Further, any acknowledgement referring back to this repository, while not necessary, is certainly appreciated.

 John Wiegley